Getting Started

 Example: To create 10 000 items, you would perform 10000/200=50 requests with a maximum of 20 parallel requests.

-GET param with a list of filtering operators encoded using json.
+To filter, add the filter GET param with a list of filtering operators encoded using json.

 Valid operators are: